AlexDWong/MTCDisplay/README.md

 # MTCDisplay
-MIDI Timecode display based off Arduino
+A 7-segment MIDI Timecode display powered by an Arduino.